shahalam-dev/eboss_core/README.md

 ```

-- Replace the methods name.
-- Write down all the logics inside try block.
-- call the `resBody` method to construct api response body.

 ---

 ### Endpoint skeleton (about handling api request and response)

+This `$request_body` variable capture the data sends from client-side and then `$payload` is an array of decoded json data.

 ```php
 $request_body = file_get_contents('php://input');
 $payload = json_decode($request_body,true);
 ```

-This `$request_body` variable capture the data sends from client-side and then `$payload` is an array of decoded json data.
+This function will extract data from `X-Encrypted-Key` token (the token sends with every request form apigateway) and set set those data into `appInfoArr`.

 ```php
 function get_app_info() {